forestdb/forestdb.org/models/adjectives.md

 model-tags: linguistics, pragmatics
 ---

-A model for the adjective "expensive" for watches, laptops, and coffee makers.
+A model for the adjective "expensive" for watches, laptops, and coffee makers, as presented in Ref:Lassiter2013adj.

 	(define n 3000) ;mh-query iterations (fairly stable at around 10000)